13 September 2024

 I wrote a piece some years ago (2008) about hiddenness and extraordinary ordinariness.
 Hiddenness and living an Extraordinary Ordinariness.
 The essential idea there was that hermits live very ordinary lives but the reason we do that is extraordinary and further, the grace of God transfigures the ordinary into something truly extraordinary.
 In other words, we live what every other person lives when at home, but we do so in order that God might be allowed to be God-With-Us.
 Yes, the focus of our days is likely different than it is for most people (prayer, lectio, study, writing or other activities, work) but the whole of the day is pretty normal and pretty typical of living one's life alone.
 One cooks and cleans for oneself, does the chores necessary, sleeps, eats, recreates, all the things most people do daily.
 I live in a complex with seniors and I suspect that my days generally look like the days of many of those living here -- though, again, my focus is different and that transfigures the whole.

 What I think the hiddenness of my own life says to others is that in their own life, as they go about the ordinary things of the day, those things can also be transfigured if we learn to "pray the day".
-I don't mean one needs to spend hours in prayer as a separate activity (though some formal prayer will help withe rest), but instead, practice being present to whatever it is you are doing and let God be God-With-You in that.
+I don't mean one needs to spend hours in prayer as a separate activity (though some formal prayer will help with the rest), but instead, practice being present to whatever it is you are doing and let God be God-With-You in that.
 Each of us lives a pretty ordinary life, but especially those who live alone at home.
-If we can let God accompany us and be open to God's presence in everything we are and do what is ordinary also becomes extraordinary.
+If we can let God accompany us and be open to God's presence in everything we are and do what is ordinary becomes extraordinary.
 The way some say this is to do everything with love.
+We do the ordinary with an extraordinary intention.
 The essence of loving God, of course, is to let God be God, and in doing so, to become truly human, so we are saying essentially the same thing.

 One dimension of the Gospel is the way God values us and our lives, the way God delights in everything about us (except perhaps our sin).
-Most of us would like our lives to be meaningful and even important.
+Most of us would like our lives to be meaningful (significant) and even important (of import).
 What hermits say in their hiddenness, their embrace of extraordinary ordinariness is that living our day well and allowing God to accompany us in that is significant and possibly, it is the most significant thing we may ever do.
 Hermits live an ordinariness made extraordinary by the grace of God.
 I believe that is possible for all of us, though most will accomplish it in a non-eremitical context.
+All of this is a way of honoring hiddenness.